mikeshultz/ledger-eth-lib/README.md

 Ethereum app for the [Ledger hardware wallets](https://www.ledger.com/).
 It's goal is to make interfacing with the Ledger nice and simple with well known Ethereum+Python tools.

+**NOTE**: Tested to work on Ledger Nano S and Nano X.  Will probalby work with Ledger Blue

 ## Web3.py Integration

 ledger-eth-lib provides a Web3.py middleware.
 It will automatically intercept the relevant JSON-RPC